Why bulldogs are prone to allergies

 How to take care of a bulldog’s coat

-English bulldogs have short coats and loose skin on their face and throats.
+American bulldogs have short coats and loose skin on their face and throats.
 Their faces need to be wiped daily with dog-friendly wipes to avoid bacteria from being trapped, just be careful to avoid contact around the eyes.
 They should also be brushed weekly to remove any dust or environmental irritants like grass from their coat.

 Proper nutrition for bulldogs to help bulldog allergies